Croydon-Brixton/croydon-brixton.github.io/_tabs/about.md

 order: 4
 layout: page_with_toc
 toc: true
+permalink: /about/
 ---

 ## About me

 Hi, I'm Simon Mathis, a postgraduate student in environmental data science at the University of Cambridge.
 This is my personal website and blog.
 I plan to use it throughout my PhD studies, mainly as a way of forcing myself to practice writing about the things I learn.

-__At the moment the site is still under construction, so please come back for more later.__
+**At the moment the site is still under construction, so please come back for more later.**

 ### My background

 My original background is in theoretical and computational physics at [ETH Zurich](https://ethz.ch/en.html).
 Now, I pursue my postgraduate studies in environmental data science at the centre for doctoral training for [artificial intelligence for environmental risk (AI4ER)](https://ai4er-cdt.esc.cam.ac.uk/) research at the University of Cambridge.
 Next to my research, I engage in the Swiss tech startup [Visium](https://visium.ch/), where I head the non-profit projects and develop the sustainabilty strategy.

 For my master's thesis in physics I worked on [simulating U(1) quantum field theories](https://arxiv.org/abs/2005.10271) on quantum computers at [IBM Research Zurich](https://www.zurich.ibm.com/st/quantum/).
 While I love theoretical quantum physics, I realised that working in an interdisciplinary environment on topics of immediate relevance to humanity's challenges motivates me even more.
 A topic I care particularly about is climate change.
 My PhD at the AI4ER CDT at Cambridge allows me to sit in the sweet spot of my interests: It allows me to use my passion for mathematics by developing data-science tools for envrionmental research in an interdisciplinary context.

 I came in contact with data science comparatively late, i.e. when the deep learning revolution was already in full swing.
 At the time I pursued a pet project of classifying particle trajectories in a particle detector with deep learning as a small research project on the side during my exchange in Japan.
 The fascination with data science stuck with me and I co-founded the [Analytics Club at ETH](https://analytics-club.org/) as well as ETH's [Hack4Good](https://analytics-club.org/hack4good) programme.
 If you're curious, you can learn more about the first two editions of Hack4Good in this [blog post](https://blogs.ethz.ch/ETHambassadors/2019/08/22/hack4good/) I wrote back in 2019 or in this [press release](https://ethz.ch/en/industry/industry/news/data/2020/04/eth-students-assist-ngos-in-war-zones.html) by the ETH industry relations.